lajd/Udacity-Deep-Reinforcement-Learning/tasks/reacher/solutions/ddpg/REPORT.md

 )
 ```

-Where the major difference is that the critic has been split into two independent streams, each learning an independent
+Where the major difference between TD3 and DDPG is that the critic has been split into two independent streams, each learning an independent
 estimate of the q-value.
 See the [TD3 section](../../../../README.md) of the readme for details of the TD3 architecture.

 - Memory